namroodinc/all-chars-api/README.md

-# pt-newsrater
+# "PT" Newsrater

 ## What is this?
-`pt-newsrater` is the API for Press Torch.
+`pt-newsrater` is the API for "PT".

 ## Data collected
 The following data is collected: